 Ask Amy Green

 I adore writing the Ask Amy Green series for readers of 10+.
 Amy is thirteen and lives in Dublin.
 She is very close to her seventeen-year-old aunt, the rather crazy Clover and together they have all kinds of wonderful adventures.
+There are six books in the series:

 About Dancing Daze